-- The kits can be shipped at 2-50°C for a maximum of 2 weeks. - For long term storage the kit should be stored at 2-8°C and may be used until the expiration date indicated in the kit.
+- The kits can be shipped at 2-50°C for a maximum of 2 weeks. - For long term storage the kit should be stored at 2-8°C and may be used until the expiration date indicated in the kit. - Once the positive control has been resuspended, store it at -20°C. We recommend to separate in aliquots to minimize freeze and thaw cycles.

-- Once Positive Controls have been resuspended, store them at -20°C. We recommend to separate in aliquots to minimize freeze and thaw cycles. - Keep components away from sunlight.
+- Keep components away from sunlight.